Main image courtesy of Yamachan Ramen

-“Ramen” refers to the type of noodle (wheat flour, water, kansui, and salt) which vary in thickness, shape, and tooth/feel.
+“Ramen” refers to the typJapane of noodle (wheat flour, water, kansui, and salt) which vary in thickness, shape, and tooth/feel.

-Aside from ramen, other types of Japanese noodles are soba, udon, to somen.
+So, saying “ramen noodles” is redundant since ramen specifically refers to the noodle, and aside from ramen, the other types of Japanese noodles are soba, udon, to somen.

 From thin Hakata style to thick tsukemen noodles.

 Japanese Noodle Brands/Producers